 1. The relevant time period for this Initial Discovery begins on the date immediately before the Event (August 29, 2021) and ends 15 days prior to mediation, unless a different time period is indicated with respect to a specific production obligation as set out in Part 2 or Part 3 below.
-The first disclosure is due 30 days from the date the defendant files responsive pleadings or the Court denies a timely file motion to remand.
+The first disclosure is due 45 days from the date the defendant files responsive pleadings.
 A supplemental disclosure must be made 15 days prior to the mediation.